pashamakhilkumarreddy/golang-rest-api/README.md

 #### Docker

-This project includes Docker Compose files for production, development, and QA environments.
+This project includes Docker Compose files for production, and staging environments.
 Before using Docker, ensure you have the required environment variables set in the corresponding .env files (see .env.example as a reference).

 To build and run Docker containers: